JoshuaChi/joshuachi.github.com/_posts/2011-05-24-mysql-index-merge.markdown

 After removing the single column indexes in table 1, this select query only takes <b>2.4ms</b>.
 To explain this, we can simply treat (status1,status2,status3,status4,status5,status6) as one column in table1.
 I think the single columns indexes affected the 'join' performance.
 MySQL need to use these single indexes to filter the table1 firstly and then make a join with table2.

+Summary:

+Combine index is not always better than index merge.
+To know which one is better, explain your query, analyze it and adjust the index.